ton-community/ton-docs/docs/develop/dapps/asset-processing/README.md

 # Asset processing on TON
-This document contains an overview and specific details that explain how to process (send and accept) digital assets on the TON network.
+This page contains an overview and specific details that explain how to process (send and accept) digital assets on the TON network.

 ## Global overview